YimMenu/YimMenu/docs/lua/tables/vehicles.md

   - `vehicle_name` (String): Name of the vehicle.

 - **Returns:**
-  - `string`: Returns the in-game display string.
+  - `vehicle_display_string`: String: the in-game display string.
 If the vehicle is not found, or the call is made too early, a blank string will be returned.
 It is guranteed to return a safe value.

-**Example Usage:**
+- **Example Usage:**
 ```lua
 log.info(vehicles.get_vehicle_display_name('BTYPE2'))
 ```